Relief, Clarity and Personal Growth

 Fees and Funding Options

 Individual psychology sessions/consults are $255 (50-60 minutes; in-person or telehealth).
+No referral required.

-For NDIS participants (self managed and plan managed), the fees are the current NDIS rates as per the NDIS pricing schedule
+For NDIS participants (self managed and plan managed), the fees are the current NDIS rates as per the NDIS pricing schedule (including cancellation fees/policy).

-I will endeavour to respond to your enquiry as soon as possible.
+With enquiries I will endeavour to respond to your enquiry as soon as possible.
 However, if you or someone you care for is in need of immediate support, please reach out to one of the following 24/7 crisis support services:

 • Lifeline: 13 11 14 (24/7)